rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 pks clusters
 ```
-- When logged-in with the scope of a PKS Administrator, you can see and manage all K8s Clusters created via the PKS Control Plane.
+- When logged-in with the scope of a TKG-i Administrator, you can see and manage all K8s Clusters created via the TKG-i Control Plane.
 Please make sure not to delete or resize any clusters.

 - We have a `shared-cluster` that has not been used in any labs.
 Execute the following command to learn more about this `shared-cluster`: